wehlutyk/thesis/content/4-discussion.md

 when subject A's cursor touches the shadow of subject B's cursor, subject A receives haptic feedback but subject B does not (and vice-versa).
 The subjects are told about obstacles but not about shadows, and are tasked with clicking as much as possible on each other's cursors.
 Interestingly, they succeed in doing so, but not because they are able to distinguish between real cursor and shadow.
-The experiment shows instead that they are not able to make the distinction individually, but solve the task because the interaction of real cursors is more stable (and thus more frequent) than the an interaction with a shadow: subjects individually fail the task while succeeding collectively, in a way that can only by understood because of the inherent (and unnoticed) stability of their interaction.
+The experiment shows instead that they are not able to make the distinction individually, but solve the task because the interaction of real cursors is more stable (and thus more frequent) than the interaction with a shadow: subjects individually fail the task while succeeding collectively, in a way that can only by understood because of the inherent (and unnoticed) stability of their interaction.
 The principle highlighted by this experiment is that of the stability of *perceptual crossings*: two organisms can have a dynamically stable interaction because they each look for a behaviour that they themselves create, without necessarily being aware of that fact (for instance mutual gaze of an infant and his mother, where the infant may not be aware that his mother maintains the gaze because he does too).